atrilla/aima/README.md

 Mission
 -------
-To provide an open-source implementation of Russell and Norvig's "Artificial Intelligence, A Modern Approach" book.
+To provide an open-source implementation of Russell and Norvig's "Artificial Intelligence, A Modern Approach" book as the main reference guide (hence the name of the project).

 Features